 8| MAKE A SHORT VIDEO EVERY DAY

 If you typically take a lot of photos every day, switch things up and shoot video instead.
 It does not have to be a lengthy one.
 The 1 Second Everyday app is a fantastic starting place.
-Record a one second video for each day, and then use the app to put it all together to create a 30 second video!
-And if you want to get better with making videos using your phone, you need to check out Xanthe Berkeley.
+Record a one-second video for each day, and then use the app to put it all together to create a 30-second video!
+And if you want to get better at making videos using your phone, you need to check out Xanthe Berkeley.
 Her video classes are all superb!

 9| WATCH A TED TALK EVERY DAY

 This one shouldn’t be too difficult really, given the number of TED talks that are there!
 By the end of the challenge, you will likely find yourself buzzing with ideas on how to improve your life!